MileHacker Logo

 • Organizations have infrastructure to ensure aid reaches those in need effectively.

-• Direct handouts can pose security risks for both the giver and the recipient.
+• Direct handouts can pose security risks for each of the giver and the recipient.

 • Seek advice from your organization or trusted local connections for verified charities.